Ternity/Ternity.github.io/docs/index.md

 - 😍 Life interests: Bike, GPU, HPC, Tennis🎾, Badminton🏸, OST🎶, Wood product craftsmanship🪵 and so on.

 ## My Research interests
 My current research interests focus on **molecular dynamics** and its applications in **electrocatalytic dynamic processes**.
-Traditional electrocatalytic research is usually **static**, as dynamic process research methods represented by AIMD are **slow and expensive**. **Machine learning force field** is a solution to this dilemma.
+Traditional electrocatalytic research is usually **static**, as dynamic process research methods represented by AIMD are **slow and expensive**. **Machine learning force field** is one of a solution to this dilemma.
 Recently, I have been studying the relationship between the **solvent structure** and catalytic activity at heterogeneous catalytic interfaces.
 At the same time, I am also interested in the combination of MLFF and **constant potential methods**.
 Welcome to contact me for more discussion.

 ## There are 3 parts in my homepage Now:
 - [MKDocs](https://ternity.github.io/How_to_edit/howtodo/)